Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Introduction

-Even more recently, the same ideas enabled the author (\cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016,Risler_globalBehaviourHyperbolicGradient_2017}) to push one step further (that is, extend to systems) the program initiated by P. C. Fife and J. MacLeod in the late seventies with the aim of describing the global asymptotic behaviour (when space is one-dimensional) of every \emph{bistable} solution, that is every solution close to stable homogeneous equilibria at both ends of space (\cite{FifeMcLeod_approachTravFront_1977,FifeMcLeod_phasePlaneDisc_1981,Fife_longTimeBistable_1979}).
+Even more recently, the same ideas enabled the author (\cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016}) to push one step further (that is, extend to systems) the program initiated by P. C. Fife and J. McLeod in the late seventies with the aim of describing the global asymptotic behaviour (when space is one-dimensional) of every \emph{bistable} solution, that is every solution close to stable homogeneous equilibria at both ends of space (\cite{FifeMcLeod_approachTravFront_1977,FifeMcLeod_phasePlaneDisc_1981,Fife_longTimeBistable_1979}).
 Under generic assumptions on the potential $V$, these solutions approach a stacked (possibly empty) family of bistable travelling fronts at both ends of space, and approach in between a pattern of stationary solutions going slowly away from one another.
-These stacked families of fronts are called \emph{terraces} by some authors (see \cite{DucrotGiletti_existenceConvergencePropagatingTerrace_2014,Polacik_propagatingTerracesDynFrontLikeSolRDEquationsR_2016,Polacik_propTerracesProofGibbonsConj_2016, Polacik_propagatingTerracesAsymtOneDimSym_2016}, where new results of the same flavour were recently obtained in the scalar case $n=1$).
+These stacked families will be called \emph{terraces} (see \cref{subsubsec:def_prop_terrace} for comments and references on this terminology and a precise definition in the framework of this paper).

-The aim of this paper is to extend to the case of radially symmetric solutions in higher space dimensions the results (description of the global asymptotic behaviour) obtained in \cite{Risler_globalBehaviour_2016} for bistable solutions when spatial domain is one-dimensional.
-Thus we are going to consider solutions of system \cref{syst_higher_dim} (in higher spatial dimension $d$) that are altogether radially symmetric and stable at infinity (in space).
-Or equivalently solutions of system \cref{syst_rad_sym} that approach a stable homogeneous equilibrium when the radius $r$ approaches $+\infty$.
-Our aim is to prove that, under generic assumptions on the potential, these solutions approach a stacked family of (radially symmetric) bistable front going to infinity (a ``propagating terrace''), and behind these travelling fronts a pattern of stationary solutions going slowly away from one another (a ``standing terrace'').
-Unfortunately, the results that we were able to reach at this stage only achieve the first step of this program (\vref{thm:1}), and few information will be given concerning the behaviour of the solution behind the propagating terrace (\vref{prop:res_asympt_en_intro}).
+The aim of this paper is to extend to the case of radially symmetric solutions in higher space dimensions the results (description of the global asymptotic behaviour) obtained in \cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016} for bistable solutions when spatial domain is one-dimensional.
+Thus, the solutions that will be considered are solutions of system \cref{syst_rad_sym} that approach a stable homogeneous equilibrium as the radius $r$ goes to $+\infty$ (or equivalently radially symmetric solutions of system \cref{syst_higher_dim} that are stable at infinity, in space).
+The goal is to prove that, under generic assumptions on the potential, every such solution approaches a pattern made of a stacked family of (radially symmetric) bistable front going to infinity (a ``propagating terrace''), and around the origin a radially symmetric stationary solution (which may or not be spatially homogeneous).